York: 16th to 18th centuries

-The city underwent a period of economic decline during Tudor times.
-Under King Henry VIII, the Dissolution of the Monasteries saw the end of York's many monastic houses, including several orders of friars, the hospitals of St Nicholas and of St Leonard, the largest such institution in the north of England.
+The city underwent a period of economic decline during the Tudor period.
+Under King Henry VIII the Dissolution of the Monasteries saw the end of York's many monastic houses, including several orders of friars, the hospitals of St Nicholas and of St Leonard, the largest such institution in the north of England.
 This led to the Pilgrimage of Grace, an uprising of northern Catholics in Yorkshire and Lincolnshire opposed to religious reform.
 Henry VIII restored his authority by establishing the Council of the North in York in the dissolved St Mary's Abbey.
 The city became a trading and service centre during this period.
+King Henry VIII spent a lot of time travelling around the country on official Royal Tours also known as "progresses".
+In 1541 Henry VIII and Catherine Howard visited the city of York on their royal tour.
+The royal party would have been met outside the walls by civic dignitaries before formally entering the city.
+The civic dignitary would have been the Lord Mayor of York, who at the time of their arrival on 15 September 1541 was Robert Hall.
+He owned the residential property at 74 Low Petergate.
+Following a special service held in their honour at York minster, Henry and Catherine rode from the minster down to Petergate, one of the five gateways, and over to the closed Benedictine abbey of St. Mary which had been converted into a palace for the King to stay in while he visited York on his Royal Tour.